Developing in Sandbox

 Sandbox accounts are provided to developers completely free of charge.
 As long as a sandbox is in active use, developers can rely on the sandbox being available.
-However, if a sandbox account becomes idle for 90 days within an account, we will deactivate the sandbox account in order to put those phone numbers back into circulation for others to use.
+However, if a sandbox account becomes idle for 60 days, the sandbox account will be deactivated in order to free up phone numbers for others to use.

 What happens if I lose access to my sandbox?